shareefhiasat/spring-unifonic-rest/readme.md

  2. One - for **_select_ database**
      - When using Spring jpa, use: jpa
      - When using Spring JDBC, use: jdbc
-     - When using Spring Message JPA, use: spring-message-jpa
+     - When using Spring Message JPA, use: spring-data-jpa